castorini/anserini/docs/experiments-fever.md

 ## Performing Retrieval on the Dev Queries

-(We will use the paragraph index for this section, though the steps could be easily modified for the sentence index.)
+Note that while we use paragraph indexing for this section, these steps can easily be modified for sentence indexing.

 Before we can retrieve with our index, we need to generate the queries and qrels files for the dev split of the FEVER dataset: